-Once you become aware of which of the patterns your “difficult” parent belongs, and take time to feel what really happened in your relationship with them, you can understand much more about your life, the way you relate with people and how you can or do not love your self.
+Once you become aware of which of the patterns your “difficult” parent belongs to, and take time to feel what really happened in your relationship with them, you can understand much more about your life, the way you relate with people and how you can or do not love yourself.

-There are tree major parent dysfunctional patterns of behavior that I see frequently in groups and sessions.
+There are three major parent dysfunctional patterns of behavior that I see frequently in groups and sessions.

 A parent’s prolonged emotional absence has even been shown to affect the physical and chemical child’s brain.

 ‘Affective sharing’, or emotional exchanges between parent and child, increases brain growth and generates those crucial brain systems that help us manage our own emotions, organize our thoughts, and plan our lives.

 Children with a depressed, emotionally unavailable parent can grow up seeing their role as a comforter and protector.
 They may feel guilty for feeling happy and often take on large amounts of responsibility to make up for her ‘absence’.

 You may also have deep-seated beliefs about the role you should play in intimacy relationships, believing that other people’s needs are more important than your own, that you always have to be mature and ‘grown-up’, and that you cannot trust people to be there for you.